coursera/courier/schemalanguage/index.md

 Ordinarily, maps are defined inline inside other types.
-But if needed, typerefs allow a map to be defined in a separate `.courier` (or `.pdsc`) file and be assigned a unique type name name.
+But if needed, typerefs allow a map to be defined in a separate `.courier` (or `.pdsc`) file and be assigned a unique type name.
 See below for more details about typerefs.

 Union Type
 ----------